mabel-dev/opteryx/docs/SQL Reference/01 Introduction.md

 Observe two things about the result set:

-There are no result row for the planets of Mercury or Venus (planetIds 1 and 2).
-This is because there is no matching entry in the $satellites relation for these planets, so the join ignores the unmatched rows in the $planets relation.
+There are no result row for the planets of Mercury or Venus (_planetIds_ 1 and 2).
+This is because there is no matching entry in the _$satellites_ relation for these planets, so the join ignores the unmatched rows in the $planets relation.

-Each of the relations being joined have an 'id' and a 'name' column, tp ensure it is clear which relation the value being displayed is from, columns with clashing names are qualified with the relation name.
+Each of the relations being joined have an _id_ and a _name_ column, to ensure it is clear which relation the value being displayed is from, columns with clashing names are qualified with the relation name.

 To avoid abiguity and problems in the future if new columns are added to relations, it is good practice to qualify column names in join conditions: